Facts of Peter the Disciple

 Those accounts would be conclusive evidence that Peter ranked alongside Jesus as a miracle worker.

 Peter is also often depicted as spokesman of all the apostles, and as one to whom Jesus gave special authority.
-It is interesting that Peter the Disciple facts tell us that according to the Gospel of Matthew, Peter alone was able to walk on water after seeing Jesus do the same thing (Matthew 14:22–32).
+It is interesting that Peter tells us that according to the Gospel of Matthew, Peter alone was able to walk on water after seeing Jesus do the same thing (Matthew 14:22–32).
 The gospels of Mark and John also mention Jesus walking on water, but do not mention Peter doing so.

 It is Peter who first declares Jesus the Messiah in the synoptic gospels, saying